alphauslabs/oops/README.md

 ![Go](https://github.com/flowerinthenight/oops/workflows/Go/badge.svg)

 ## Overview
 `oops` is an automation-friendly, scalable, and scriptable API/generic testing tool designed to run on Kubernetes.

 ## Scenario file
+All scenario files must have a `.yaml` extension.
 ```yaml
 env:
   # These key/values will be added to the environment variables in your local